 The town would like to create a local historic preservation document that recognizes, but does not regulate, historic sites in the town.
 To support this effort, the town will maintain the map and database of historic and archeological sites and will conduct a community survey of historical and archeological resources at least once every 20 years.
 Additional research and public outreach are necessary before proceeding with creating such an ordinance.

 Building, Housing, and Mechanical Codes

-Building, housing, and mechanical codes are not currently administered by the town.
-Refer to Section 9.3 of the Inventory and Trends Report for details on related, Burnett County ordinances.
+Building, housing, and mechanical codes are currently administered by the town.

 No specific recommendations have been brought forward in regard to creating building, housing, and mechanical codes.

 Sanitary Codes